aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 doc.Save("output.pdf");
 ```

-## How to Create a Background for PDF Documents?
+## How to create a background for PDF Documents?
 To create a background for a PDF document using Aspose.PDF for .NET, you can use the following code:

 ```csharp